 So you’re probably surprised to know that Japan is one of the best, albeit an unexpected location for baseball!
 So why not enjoy one of the world’s finest baseball matches?
 But if baseball isn’t really your thing, then you should watch the 1500-year-old sport of sumo wrestling.
 The Contests are held six times and they last for around 15 days.
 You will experience watching two wrestlers who weigh roughly 450 pounds or more attempting to knock each other out of the ring.
 As this holds a lot of cultural significance for the Japanese people, you will certainly love and enjoy watching this.

-Also, let’s not forget Tokyo will be holding the Olympics ceremony this year!
-They recently unveiled their new Olympic Stadium which took 36 months to build and cost roughly $1.4 billion!
+Also, let’s not forget Tokyo held the 2020 Olympics.
+The new Olympic Stadium took 36 months to build and cost roughly $1.4 billion!
 But this isn’t the first time Tokyo is holding the Olympics, they previously held the Olympics in 1964.
-Whilst you’re there, why not check out the rest of Japan?
 This island nation is full of beauty and wonder!

 We hope you enjoyed our list of best sporting cities around the world!
 Let us know if you have visited some or you are planning to.